 - BSc (Hons) Psychology (University of Bolton).

-- PGCE and Special Educational Needs qualifications.
+- PGCE Primary and QTS and Special Educational Needs qualifications (Manchester Metropolitan University)

 - Personality Development-A psychoanalytic Approach (Northern School of Child and Adolescent Psychotherapy)

 - Recognising and Preventing Female Genital Mutilation (Home Office)

 - Introduction to Cognitive Behaviour Therapy (University of Salford)

 - Enhanced Psychotherapeutic Work with Eating Disordered Clients (North West Centre for Eating Disorders).

 - Interventions for Mental Health in Every day Practice (University of Manchester and NHS)

 - The impact of Abuse and neglect (Trust for the Study of Adolescence).

 - Cancer Awareness (Macmillan and Relate GMS).